Access this content:

-If you are an investor with us, log in first to your Metrobank Wealth Manager account.
+If you are an existing investor, log in first to your Metrobank Wealth Manager account.

 Fundamental View

 At the same time, it has sizeable exposures to cyclical industry sectors in its Wholesale Banking division, although these have been reduced in recent years.
+Capital cushions are being run down over time closing the gap between the bank’s capital position and those of some of its major European peers.

 Business Description

-- ING Bank is focused on retail and commercial banking in the Benelux countries, with direct banking franchises in Germany, Spain, Italy, Australia, as well as Poland, Romania, Turkey and the Philippines.
+- ING is focused on retail and commercial banking in the Benelux countries, with direct banking franchises in Germany, Spain, Italy, Australia, as well as Poland, Romania, Turkey and the Philippines.

 - In April 2016, it completed the process of divesting all of its insurance business (in Europe, the US and Asia), under the Restructuring Plan conditions imposed by the European Commission after it received state aid in 2008-2009.